AlltidSemester1337/chef/README.md

 ## How to make contributions?

-Fork or reach out to author.
+Fork or reach out to authors humlekottekonsult@gmail.com

+## Support, feature request, question etc
+This project is owned and currently operated and maintained by [Humlekotte Konsultbolag](https://www.humlekotte.nu).
+Any questions reach out via email humlekottekonsult@gmail.com